emmyft/mozfest19/README.md

 2. What is the goal or outcome of your session?

-Gather open-source innovators and technologists interested in using AI and machine learning to drive forward the ways we discover, consume, share and evaluate research, to foster collaboration within the community and to encourage contributions and participation.
+There are currently many projects and initiatives driving forward research communication and open science using emerging technologies and algorithms in AI and machine learning.
+We would like to use this session to facilitate knowledge exchange and foster collaborations between these projects and their creators/contributors, and also to encourage contributions and participation from MozFest attendees who are interested in this problem domain, but may be unaware of opportunities.

 Presenters will get constructive, diverse feedback from other technologists and open research enthusiasts, and participants would learn about the application of cutting-edge machine learning and AI technologies in open science and opportunities to contribute.

 3. What will happen in your session?
 * We will recruit innovators working in this problem space to give lightning talks (3-5 mins) on their current projects and/or ideas.
 These will be followed by a Q&A session of 5 mins.